Milliman-PRM/pipeline-component-finder/README.md

 ## Usage / Result Promotion

+This pipeline component finder can be executed by submitting a job to Jenkins.
+Simply go to this job on [jenkins] (https://indy-jenkins.milliman.com/job/PRM_Pipeline_ENV_Generator/) and build a new release.
+This will create and deploy a new pipeline_components_env file to the network.

+## Legacy instructions
 This pipeline component finder needs to be manually executed.
 It should be ran after promoting a new release of any pipeline component.
 Only staff with appropriate network access (to the promotion location below) can promote the results of this tool.

 The pipeline component finder will validate each release of each pipeline component.
 In particular, it will confirm: